LinkedIn Open InMail: How to Reach 400 More Leads/Month for Free (2026 Guide)

 Step 11: Add your Open InMail users.
 Select ‘add contacts’.
 Under ‘Sales Navigator Options’, select ‘Import Saved Searches’.

 Step 12: Select your list and click ‘Add all leads’.
 Then click ‘import’.
-The Open Profiles will appear in your campaign, with an orange ‘In’ badge next to the user’s name.
+The Open Profiles will appear in your campaign, with a green ‘In’ badge next to the user’s name.

 Step 13: Press start to begin your Open InMails campaign.
 Voila!
 More leads, without using up precious LinkedIn credits.
 Salesflow’s Linkedin software will automatically run your InMail campaign in the background of your activities.
 We’ll also notify you when you get a response, so you never miss a lead.